Gokuraku-ji (Saijō): Doctrine and training

-Contemporary Role and Outreach
+Contemporary role and outreach

-Gokuraku-ji continues to function as a key Shingon and Shugendō training site, preserving the veneration of the Amida Triad and Zaō Gongen.
+Gokuraku-ji continues to function as a key Shingon and Shugendō training site, preserving the veneration of Zaō Gongen.
 The temple has played this role for over 1,300 years.

 In recent years, the Ishizuchisan Shingon School has expanded its international outreach, translating the entirety of the corpus of their lineage into English-language materials and inviting sincere individuals from abroad to engage with its teachings.
 While advanced esoteric practices remain reserved for initiated practitioners, the sect provides introductory content and guidance through its official portal.